-The Android 14 platform includes behavior changes that may affect your app.
-The
+The Android 14 platform includes behavior changes that might affect your app.

 targetSdkVersion.
 You should